Bjarne Stroustrup’s FAQ makes it crystal clear. One of the design goals for C++11 was to make C++ even better for the

 - Careful handling of resources

-Additionally, I will provide the information on which C++ standard you can use this feature.
+Additionally, I will provide information on which C++ standard you can use for this feature.

-Before I start with the posts about embedded programming I have to make a short detour.
+Before I start with the posts about embedded programming, I have to make a short detour.
 In my profession as a software developer, I heard a lot of myths about C++.
-I will present them in the next post and provide the facts in the post after the next.
+I will present them in the next post and provide the facts.